robphoenix/bordeltabernacle.github.io/_posts/2016-08-01-starting-out-with-ansible-cisco-and-network-automation.md

 ansible all -m raw -a "executable='' sh run | inc hostname" -i hosts
 ```

-`ansible` is the command line client
+* `ansible` is the command line client
-`all`, here we're specifying we want to target all hosts in the hosts file, we
+* `all` specifies we want to target all hosts in the hosts file, we
 could just as easily have used `routers` to only target the routers group, if we
-had a number of groups
+had multiple groups
-`-m raw` specify the raw module
+* `-m raw` specifies the raw module
-`-a "executable='' sh run | inc hostname"`, specify the module's arguments,
+* `-a "executable='' sh run | inc hostname"` specifies the module's arguments,
 the command we want to send; `sh run | inc hostname`
-`-i hosts` specifies the inventory file we want to use
+* `-i hosts` specifies the inventory file we want to use

 And we get the following output: